Swedish Woven Paper Heart Basket Craft

-Once we figured them out and got the hang of it, they were so easy and quite addictive!
+Once we figured it out and got the hang of it, they were so easy and quite addictive!
 Princess Pea and I then made several more to put little goodies in for friends and colleagues for holiday treats.
 This latest one will be a Valentine for Princess Pea's little friend who is moving away soon.
-Haven't yet decided what to fill it with (right now there's just a bunch of foam hearts in it).
+Haven't yet decided what to fill it with (right now there's just a bunch of foam hearts [affiliate link] in it).
 Any suggestions?

 *Update: We also made them as favour bags for Sweet Pea's pink and red heart-themed birthday party.

 So to make them, I'd suggest printing out the template linked above, at least to start out until you get the hang of the necessary proportions.
 (If you choose to free-hand it instead, it's important to make sure the slits are slightly longer than the width of the whole shape.)
 Make sure that you fold your paper in half and line up the straight edge along the fold.
 Then use the template to trace and cut out the shapes from two different papers and cut the slits as shown.
+(If you're making these for Valentine's Day, it's nice if you have some Valentine-themed paper, or for Christmas, some Christmas-themed paper. [affiliate links])

 Next comes the weaving part, which is the part that was tricky at first.
 I'll try to explain it with our flowery and red papers.
 Take the far right 'arm' of the flowery paper and insert into the far left arm of the red paper.
 Then take the middle arm of the red paper and insert into the far right arm of the flowery paper.
 Then take the far right arm of the flowery paper and insert it into the far right arm of the red paper.
 Slide it along towards the top of the heart.